timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER V-GENERAL PROVISIONS.md

   * (D) the Secretary of Commerce or his or her delegate,

-  * (E) the Administrator of the Saint Lawrence Seaway Development Corporation or his or her delegate,
+  * (E) the Administrator of the Great Lakes St. Lawrence Seaway Development Corporation or his or her delegate,

   * (F) the Secretary of Agriculture or his or her delegate, and